On Connecting Deep Trigonometric Networks with Deep Gaussian Processes: Covariance, Expressivity, and Neural Tangent Kernel: Conclusion

 \section{Conclusion}

 More precise understanding of deep learning is critical for exploiting its expressive power and potential applications in high-stakes domains.
-We analytically investigated the covariance, marginal distribution, statistical tail, and neural tangent kernel of the trigonometric networks, connecting them with the deep Gaussian processes which can carry squared exponential kernel, spectral mixture kernel, and a combinations thereof.
-We have shown that deep Gaussian processes and deep trigonometric networks, one in function space and the other in weight space, yield the same covariance.
+In the wide limit as well as the case with finite width, we analytically investigated the covariance, marginal distribution, and neural tangent kernel of the trigonometric networks, connecting them with the deep Gaussian processes which can carry squared exponential kernel, spectral mixture kernel, and a combinations thereof.
+We have shown that deep Gaussian processes and deep trigonometric networks, one in function space and the other in weight space, yield the same covariance in a minimum model under various weight distributions.
 The derivation for the deep models in weight space is less intuitive, because it relies on an infinite dimensional Gaussian integral and knowledge of the spectrum of a particular random matrix.
+For deeper bottlenecked trig networks, the recursive relations [Eq.~(25) in~\citep{lu2020interpretable}] hold for the covariance approximately; without the bottlenecks the recursive relations [Eq.~(22) in ~\citep{duvenaud2014avoiding}] can describe the covariance.
 We have open a door to analyzing the effect of the non-Gaussianity of deep Gaussian process on its modeling power.
-Specifically, the derived neural tangent kernel $k_{\rm NTK}$ with deep trigonometric net representation allows the possibility of analyzing the implication of differences between $k_{\rm NTK}$ and the exact kernel $k_{\rm DGP}$ of deep Gaussian process and whether the predictive mean of intractable DGP inference can be obtained with $k_{\rm NTK}$.
+Specifically, the derived neural tangent kernel $k_{\rm NTK}$ with deep trigonometric net representation allows the possibility of analyzing the implication of differences between $k_{\rm NTK}$ and the exact kernel $k_{\rm DGP}$ of deep Gaussian process, and the data-dependent kernels as a result of finite-width.